 Unless it’s being managed and monitored, you’re not deriving real value from your security sensor data.

-Information that’s collected only to be stored within a data lake or security information and event management (SIEM) platform without subject to monitoring or analysis will never help you detect attacks that are in progress.
+Information that’s collected only to be stored within a data lake or security information and event management (SIEM) software without subject to monitoring or analysis will never help you detect attacks that are in progress.
 Though the argument is often made that this log data can be useful after the fact for forensic purposes, making post-breach investigations easier isn’t the same as reducing your organization’s real risks.

 Security analysis software: